Multiple solutions to cylindrically symmetric curl-curl problems and related Schr\"odinger equations with singular potentials: Introduction

-Finally, observe that in Corollary \ref{CorExMul} we obtain weak solutions to \eqref{eqV} by critical points of $\cJ$ from Therorem \ref{ExMul}, although we do not know, in general, whether they are weak solutions to \eqref{eqS} in $\R^3$.
+Finally, observe that in Corollary \ref{CorExMul} we obtain weak solutions to \eqref{eqV} by critical points of $\cJ$ from Theorem \ref{ExMul}, although we do not know, in general, whether they are weak solutions to \eqref{eqS} in $\R^3$.

 The paper is structured as follows.
 In Section \ref{sec:vector} we build the functional setting for \eqref{eqS} and \eqref{eqV} and prove that solutions to \eqref{eqS} in $X_{\cO}$ are in one-to-one correspondence to solutions to \eqref{eqV} in $\DF$.
-In Section \ref{sec:noncrit} we study the critical problems in dimension $N=3$, while in Section \ref{sec:crit} we study the noncritical ones.
+In Section \ref{sec:crit} we study the critical problems in dimension $N=3$, while in Section \ref{sec:noncrit} we study the noncritical ones.